wtmenten/TFE/README.md

-The collapse of the state at the end of the Contract Wars left a power vaccum in Tarkov.
+The collapse of the state at the end of the Contract Wars left a power vacuum in Tarkov.
 The local bosses, as well as outside powers, are now vying for control of zones within the region.
 Will you escape from Tarkov, or will you succumb to that same lust for power?

 The story centers around two main paths.
 The players escape, and the faction dynamics within the zone.